XCSoar/XCSoar/doc/devsetup.rst

 Instead of running a full virtual machine, you can also run your build process and execute XCSoar in a Docker container.
-To help you set this up, the source code provides a dockerfile.
+To help you set this up, the source code provides a Dockerfile.

 First, make sure you have Docker installed.
-We are assuming that you use Docker Engine here, for Docker Desktop everything will be similar.
+We are assuming that you use Docker Engine here; for Docker Desktop everything will be similar.

 The fastest way is to use the official install script.
 You can get it like this::